ICI3D/RTutorials/batch.md

 * BADCODE: suppress this line (it has an error that doesn't need to be fixed)
 * CONSOLE: suppress this line (it's more of a console than a script line)
-* FIX: fix this line by taking the next blank-line delimited ¶ from the .answers.R file
+* FIXME: fix this line by taking the next blank-line delimited ¶ from the .answers.R file and replacing it

 In theory, it would be slightly better if the .answers.R files were in a private repo, but I don't see it mattering.